With tensions running high, Minneapolis, state prepare for more unrest

 The city said it is working to improve its 911 operations, should an emergency arise again, but stressed that it also needs aid from state and regional partners to make long-term changes to the system.

 During the unrest in May, many people complained that they couldn’t get through to 911 quickly.
-City Coordinator Mark Ruff said the city’s 911 center received roughly five times its normal call volume and that many of the calls were actually better suited for the 311 department or a police tip line.
+City Coordinator Mark Ruff said the city’s 911 center would have needed twice as many staff to handle the call volume and that many of the calls were actually better suited for the 311 department or a police tip line.

 In the future, Ruff said, the city hopes to be more proactive about telling people where they should direct certain types of calls in hopes of reducing the deluge at the 911 center.
-He said they could also rely on help from other institutions, such as the University of Minnesota, to provide additional dispatchers.
+He said they could also rely on help from other institutions to provide additional dispatchers.

 But, he cautioned, there are technological limitations that make it difficult for cities and the state to quickly share some call and dispatch information when their systems are overwhelmed.
 State and local public safety groups are working to get new technology but caution that it’s expensive and could take several years to implement.